debitoor/schemagic/README.md

 This property wil contain a string, with pretty-printed JSON-ish and comments about what is required, read only and so on.
 This example-JSON is generated directly from the schema definition, using the `example` properties, if available (not required).

-NOTE: This example only includes required properties, all other properties have been omitted
+NOTE: This example only includes required properties and properties that have `minimal: true`,  all other properties have been omitted

 Example: